Montevideo Carnegie Library

 In the 20th century, Chippewa County continued to thrive as an agricultural hub, with farming playing a central role in the local economy.
 The construction of railroads and roads further connected the county to the rest of the state, facilitating trade and transportation.
 Today, Chippewa County remains a vibrant and close-knit community, blending its heritage with modern development and serving as a testament to the perseverance and resilience of its residents.

-This timeline provides a concise overview of the key events in the history of Chippewa County, Minnesota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Chippewa County, Minnesota.

 • 1855 - Chippewa County formed from parts of Dakota and Pierce counties in Minnesota Territory